joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 Examples of budgets that could be configured:

-Generally, I recommend 3 budgets should be configured, to give enough notice:
+Generally, I recommend that 3 budgets should be configured, to give enough notice:

 * 50%
 * 60%